genesiscommunitysuccess/docs/docs/platform-reference/essential-information/service-definition.md

 ```

 :::warning
-The global-service-definitions.xml file and the processes.xml file are created whenever you run `genesisInstall`.
-The existing files are erased and re-generated every time you do this.
+The global-service-definitions.xml file and the processes.xml file are are erased and re-generated every time you run `genesisInstall`.
-**Therefore, this setting is essential.**
+Therefore, it is essential that you set the service-definitions.xml file for each module  in this way.
 :::